vijayrajpanchall/matic-docs/archive/edge/main-edge/consensus/polybft.md

 an `epoch`.

 > The `n` block period to define one epoch is to be determined by governance.
 Until then, validators will
 > remain the same.
-At the end of the epoch, a special `state transaction` to `validatorSetManagementContract`
+At the end of the epoch, a special `state transaction` to `ChildValidatorSet`
 > is emitted, notifying the system about validators’ uptime during the `epoch`.
 It is up to the smart contract
 > to reward validators by their uptime and **update the validator set** for the next `epoch`.
 There is a
 > function `getValidatorSet` which returns the current validator set at any time.